Explore ways to buy Klarna stock as the Klarna IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Klarna is a Swedish fintech and e-commerce company.
 The company provides consumers with a comparison shopping platform and flexible payment options commonly called a buy-now-pay-later (BNPL) service.

-Consumers shop wherever they choose, whether online, on mobile devices, or in shopping malls, then use the Klarna app to checkout.
+Consumers shop wherever they choose, whether online, on mobile devices, or in shopping malls, then use the Klarna app or browser extension to checkout.

 Once a purchase is in the app, users have multiple no-fee flexible short-term payment options and longer-term options with financing rates ranging from 0%-29.99%.
-Klarna also offers browser extensions for online shopping and a credit card for everyday purchases.
+Klarna also offers browser extensions for online shopping, similar to Ibotta, and a credit card for everyday purchases.

 Klarna means “clear” or “clarity” in Swedish.